How to choose your consignment store’s name

 Choose your consignment store’s name carefully

 I took one psychology course in college.
 The professor, either because of his age or his importance, never actually showed up to class.
 He videotaped all of his lectures.
 Interestingly, the only thing I remember was how he pronounced the word “déjà vu.”
 In typical Midwestern fashion, it sounded like “dee jah view,” meaning seen already.
 Sound familiar?
 Many consignment stores have used it to name their businesses.
-Take these steps before choosing or re-branding your consignment store’s name.
+Take these steps before choosing your consignment store’s name.
 It will make a difference.

 Step 1.
 The KISS Rule

 Your consignment store’s name should always be short, easy to remember and easy to pronounce.
 Follow the KISS Rule.
 Keep It Simple, Stupid.

 Choose a name that tells people who you are and what you do.
 Make sure your name fits the type of store you’re opening.
 Think of your overall brand.
 If you’re opening a high end consignment store, don’t name it “Betty’s Used Stuff.”
 Conversely, don’t use words like “curated” or “boutique” if you’re selling a wide variety of easy-to-afford merchandise.

 Your domain name is your website address.
 Unfortunately, many common domain names have already been taken.
 Keep searching to find one that suits your business.
 A good place to start is GoDaddy.com.
 Just type in the name you’re considering and see if it’s available.Get my Free Trial of SimpleConsign